 Parties are usually paid in the following order of priority on a company’s liquidation:

-Secured creditors should be able to enforce their security outside of the insolvency proceedings, as Section 142(1) of the Companies Law (2020 Revision) provides as follows:
+Secured creditors should be able to enforce their security outside the insolvency proceedings, as Section 142(1) of the Companies Act (As Revised) provides as follows:

-Certain provisions of the Companies Law (2020 Revision), which also extend to LLCs and exempted limited partnerships, dealing with potential avoidance actions may be relevant on an insolvency.
+Certain provisions of the Companies Act (As Revised), which also extend to LLCs and exempted limited partnerships, dealing with potential avoidance actions, may be relevant to an insolvency.
 Several of these are set out below.

-Transaction at an undervalue under the Companies Law (2020 Revision)
+Transaction at an undervalue under the Companies Act (As Revised)

-In accordance with Section 146(2) of the Companies Law (2020 Revision), every disposition of property made at an undervalue by or on behalf of a company with intent to defraud its creditors shall be voidable at the instance of its official liquidator.
-Intention to defraud means an intention to wilfully defeat an obligation owed to another creditor and this may not require deceit or a dishonest intent.
+In accordance with Section 146(2) of the Companies Act (As Revised), every disposition of property made at an undervalue by or on behalf of a company with intent to defraud its creditors shall be voidable at the instance of its official liquidator.
+Intention to defraud means an intention wilfully to defeat an obligation owed to another creditor and this may not require deceit or a dishonest intent.

-Fraudulent disposition under the Fraudulent Dispositions Law (1996 Revision)
+Fraudulent disposition under the Fraudulent Dispositions Act (As Revised)

-Under the Fraudulent Dispositions Law (1996 Revision), every disposition of property made with an intent to defraud (which has the same meaning as above) and at an undervalue shall be voidable at the instance of the creditor thereby prejudiced.
+Under the Fraudulent Dispositions Law (As Revised), every disposition of property made with an intent to defraud (which has the same meaning as described in the foregoing) and at an undervalue shall be voidable at the instance of the creditor thereby prejudiced.